efe-egbevwie/Gazette/README.md

 An Android application that fetches news from different categories from the New York Times APi and saves them locally

+## Installation
+Builds are available under the github repository releases

 ## ScreenShots

 ### Phone Home screen day mode